age-specific fitness workouts

 In Your 40s

 At this stage, your body's metabolism has already started to slow down and hormonal changes are also taking their effects on your body.
-To stay in shape, continue to keep active and aim for a well-balanced and all-rounded fitness routine encompassing BOTH resistance and cardiovascular exercises.
+To stay in shape, continue to keep active and aim for a well-balanced and all-rounded fitness routine encompassing BOTH resistance exercises and cardiovascular training.
 Don't be afraid to try out new physical activities.
 And aim to keep your fitness routine fresh and varied at all times.

 In Your 50s